athy9193/mds-hw-2021/issue-content/dsci-524-toy-python-package.md

-- [ ] Created a toy Python package by working through [the Whole Game chapter of the Python packages book](https://py-pkgs.org/03-how-to-package-a-python)
+- [ ] Created a toy Python package by working through [the How to Package a Python chapter of the Python packages book](https://py-pkgs.org/03-how-to-package-a-python)